How to Get Rid of Cat Pee Smell in 5 Easy Steps

 If your kitty has pee-ed on linens or fabrics, wash them immediately or have them sent to the laundry for dry-cleaning as soon as possible.
-Letting the pee stay on the fabric longer than necessary will make it more difficult to get rid of its smell.
-Adding some baking soda or enzymatic additives to detergent is effective for cleaning articles that have been pee-ed on.
+Letting the pee stay on the fabric longer than necessary will make it more challenging to get rid of its smell.
+Adding baking soda or enzymatic additives to detergent is effective for cleaning articles that have been pee-ed on.

-If the pee is on a wall or the tiled floor, just wipe it off with a wet cloth.
+If the pee is on a wall or the tiled floor, wipe it off with a wet cloth.

 2. Use an enzymatic cleaner to dissolve the stain.
 The enzymatic cleaner contains a chemical that will dissolve the pee and make the fabric or carpet sanitized and smell-free once it’s dry.
-Many deodorizers available in the market will not be able to get rid of the strong smell of cat pee.
-Cats have a powerful smelling sense as compared with humans, so even if you’re unable to smell any leftover pee, your cat will, making it very likely that it will pee on the spot again.
+Many deodorizers available in the market will not get rid of the strong smell of cat pee.
+Cats have a powerful smelling sense compared with humans, so even if you’re unable to smell any leftover pee, your cat will, making it very likely that it will pee on the spot again.

 3. Clean the spot with an extract wet vac.
 Extracting wet vac dispenses clean water onto carpet or fabric, then sucks the washed water back into its tank.
-This is an effective way to rinse the spot, especially for the carpet.
+It is an effective way to rinse the spot, especially for the carpet.
 Be sure to follow the instructions carefully and to use cool, clean water in the wet vac.

 5. Look for ways to avoid future incidents.
-The more your cat pees in your house, the more difficult it’s going to be to keep your house pee smell free.
+The more your cat pees in your house, the more difficult it’s going to be to keep your house pee smell-free.
 So, the best way to avoid this smell is to prevent your cat from peeing indiscriminately in the first place.
 There are various ways you can follow, such as:

-- Have it spayed or neutered.
+- Has it spayed or neutered?